VictronConnect v5.27 & Lithium Smart v1.19

 Conclusion

-< p>A lengthy post to bring a complex message.
+< p>A long post to bring a complex message.
 I wish to be transparent, but at the same time not cause too much worry.
 The vast majority of installed systems are working well, and with this new firmware they will work even better – with fewer hours of absorption required to maintain balance.

 In conclusion, once updated, the batteries work better than ever before.
 The new firmware version has been tested in our R&D facility as well as in field-trials, and has proven to work really well.
 As one of our customers commented, “I had not seen the voltage of the cells in my batteries this consistent before.”.